-Alcohol and drugs impair judgement, swimming ability and body temperature.
+2. SWIM SOBER: Alcohol and drugs impair judgement, swimming ability and body temperature.
 Don’t drink or take drugs before swimming, even in small quantities.

 3. SWIM WITH OTHERS: Consider taking someone with you when you go into water, especially if you’ve not swum alone before.
-If something goes wrong they will be able to get help
+If something goes wrong they will be able to get help.

 4. INCREASE YOUR EXPOSURE TO OPEN WATER GRADUALLY: Enter the water slowly, getting used to the temperature.
-Cold water shock ‘gasp reflex’ can be triggered in water below 15c
+Cold water shock ‘gasp reflex’ can be triggered in water below 15 °c.

-Before jumping in, check for depth and hazards, and get used to the water temperature.
+5. AVOID JUMPING IN: Before jumping in check for depth and hazards, and get used to the water temperature.
 If in doubt about the depth, don’t jump.

 6. WATCH CHILDREN AT ALL TIMES: Find a safe area for children to play in and watch them all the time.
 It’s easy for them to fall and get into difficulty, and even shallow water can cause problems.

 7. SWIM AT LIFEGUARDED BEACHES: If new to swimming outdoors or inexperienced at long distance swimming, stick to lifeguarded beaches and obey the flags.
 If you get into trouble, signal for help by raising an arm or leg.
 Beware of waves, tides, and currents, which will be affected by wind and weather conditions – if you are unsure of these conditions, stick to a lifeguarded beach at all times.

 9. LEARN HOW TO SPOT A RIP TIDE: If you get caught in a rip, stay calm.
 Swim parallel to the shore until free of the rip and then head for shore.
 If you can stand, wade, don’t swim.
 Raise your arm or leg and call for help.

 Beyond learning to swim, there is learning to swim outdoors: